 George Mason University is a public research university that is located in Fairfax County, Virginia.
 It confers five graduate education degrees with over 40 concentrations available.
 This school is regionally accredited by the SACS COC.
 The programs hold independent accreditation by the NCATE.

 This school offers the MEd in Special Education, Curriculum and Instruction, Education Leadership, and Counseling Development.
 It also confers a Master of Science in Educational Psychology.
 All of these programs are non-licensure; however, George Mason does offer PRAXIS workshops throughout the academic year.
+These degrees have varying requirements, but most require at least 39 credit hours of coursework along with student teaching placement.
+Internships may also be a requirement for different concentrations.
+Sample courses include:

 The most popular degree at this school is the MEd in Curriculum and Instruction.
 There are over 40 different concentrations in this degree alone, including English as a Second Language, International Education, and Literacy Leadership for Diverse Schools.
 Degrees are done in cohorts that have three start dates a year.